ls-projects-jamelle-boose/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  - I learned about the `use` method and how to create custom middleware.

 - [ ] Describe Middleware?

+  - Middleware acts as a bridge between applications, it can be built in, created by the user, or a 3rd party.

 - [ ] Describe a Resource?

+  - A resource is an object that defines certain actions such as `send`, `update`, `delete`, and can be used to map pathnames, nest other resources, etc. It is very powerful.

 - [ ] What can the API return to help clients know if a request was successful?

+  - It can return a status code or a message.
+The more descriptive the better.

 - [ ] How can we partition our application into sub-applications?
+  - By importing/exporting resources.

 ## Project Setup